Moutasem-Ahmed-Salah/Wordle/README.md

 # API used
 URL:"https://words.dev-apis.com/word-of-the-day?random=1"
- this API is used to fetch random word every time you refresh the webpage
+ this API is used to fetch random word every time you refresh the webpage & Checks if the word entered by user  is valid.
  ### Sample code for fetching the word
 ![Screenshot (8)](https://github.com/Moutasem-Ahmed-Salah/Wordle/assets/125928209/0074e8de-3266-4a9c-9b1a-cdf3ee0d6574)